1967 Lake Erie skydiving disaster

 On August 27, 1967, eighteen skydivers mistakenly parachuted into Lake Erie, four or five nautical miles (7.5–9.3 km) from Huron, Ohio, United States, after jumping from a civilian North American B-25 Mitchell.
 Sixteen drowned.
-The plane's pilot, unable to see the surface through heavy cloud cover, had relied on guidance from the Cleveland Air Route Traffic Control Center, which had incorrectly advised him that he was over Ortner Airport—actually twelve to thirteen miles (19–21 km) away.
+The plane's pilot, unable to see the surface through heavy cloud cover, relied on guidance from the Cleveland Air Route Traffic Control Center, which incorrectly advised him that he was over Ortner Airport—actually twelve to thirteen miles (19–21 km) away.
 Jumping through cloud cover in violation of Federal Aviation Administration rules, the skydivers were unaware that they were over water until they punched through the clouds at 4000 ft.
 Despite efforts by many to shed heavy gear, only two were able to stay above water for long enough to be rescued.

 The disaster was at the time the deadliest in the history of recreational skydiving (Note: Per AP 1967c and Time 1967.
 The death toll was surpassed by the 1982 Mannheim helicopter crash, which killed 46 people, including 38 skydivers.
 As of 1992, no skydiving incident had surpassed the Lake Erie disaster in terms of individuals killed after jumping.) and led to congressional scrutiny into regulation of skydiving.
 A report by the National Transportation Safety Board faulted the pilot, and to a lesser extent the parachutists, for executing a jump through clouds, and faulted the controller for misidentifying the plane's position after confusing it with a Cessna 180 Skywagon there to photograph the jump.
 The United States was subsequently held liable for the controller's error; the legal case, Freeman v.
 United States (1975), is notable for its holding that the skydivers did not have contributory negligence because the regulations they violated were not about their own safety.